py2exe/py2exe/README.md

 Detailed changelog is published on [GitHub](https://github.com/py2exe/py2exe/releases/).

+Version 0.10.4.0:
+- `zipextimporter` supports external modules that use multi-phase initialization (PEP 489)
+- New hook for `selenium`
+- `dllfinder` provides a new method to add data files in the zip archive

 Version 0.10.3.1:
 - New hook for `pycryptodomex`
 - `ModuleFinder`: respect excludes list in `import_package`